-The Scheduled maintenance services, listed in bold type in this section (Section 8) must be done at the times or mileages specified to assure the continued proper functioning of the emission control system.
-These, and all other maintenance services included in this manual, should be done to provide best vehicle performance and reliability.
+The Scheduled Maintenance services listed in bold type must be done at the times or mileages specified to ensure the continued proper functioning of the emissions control system.
+These and all other maintenance services included in this manual, should be done to provide best vehicle performance and reliability.
 More frequent maintenance may be needed for vehicles in severe operating conditions, such as dusty areas and very short trip driving.

-Inspection and service also should be done anytime a malfunction is suspected.
+Inspection and service should also be done anytime a malfunction is suspected.

-NOTE: Maintenance, replacement, or repair of the emission control devices and systems on your vehicle may be performed by any automotive repair establishment or individual using any automotive part which has been certified pursuant to U.S. EPA or, in the State of California, California Air Resources Board regulations.
+NOTE: Maintenance, replacement or repair of the emissions control devices and systems on your vehicle may be performed by any automotive repair establishment or individual using any automotive part that has been certified pursuant to U.S. EPA or in the State of California, California Air Resources Board regulations.